gregory-nelson/Cornell-Shimtah/submit-m1.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 1**.

-- Full Name of Each Contributing Team Member: Jin Park, Trevor Lake, Greg Nelson
+- Full Name of Each Contributing Team Member: Jin Park, Trevor Lake, Greg Nelson, Jasper Weed
-- Date & Time: 3:00 pm
+- Date & Time: 3:34 pm, 11/21, 2019